christine-e-smit/docker_tutorial/README.md

-This project has an example Dockerfile that can be used to build a container that regrids and plots a MERRA-2 M2IMNPASM (doi:10.5067/2E096JV59PK7) granule to an AIRS L3 grid using cdo.
+This project has an example Dockerfile that can be used to build a container that regrids and plots a MERRA-2 M2IMNPASM (doi:10.5067/2E096JV59PK7) granule to an AIRS L3 grid using CDO, matplotlib, and cartopy.

 Many thanks to Thomas Hearty for suggesting this use case and Mahabaleshwara Hegde for suggesting plotting.